 OEA continued to consult with federal, state, local, and tribal agencies in preparing the Draft EIS.
 The Board issued the Draft EIS on October 30, 2020 for public review and comment, as announced on the Board’s website and in a Notice of Availability published in the Federal Register.
 On December 9, 2020, OEA decided to extend the public comment period for the Draft EIS through January 28, 2021.
 On January 28, 2021, OEA decided to extend the public comment period for the Draft EIS for an additional 15 days.
 The public comment period closed on February 12, 2021.
 The Draft EIS analyzes and compares the potential environmental impacts of construction and operation of the proposed rail line and alternatives, including the No-Action Alternative.
 The Draft EIS also includes OEA’s preliminary recommendations for mitigating environmental impacts, as well as the Coalition’s voluntary mitigation measures.

 OEA invited all interested parties to review and comment on the Draft EIS, which is located on the Documents & Links page.
 OEA provided information on how to comment on the Draft EIS, including how to participate in an online meeting.

-OEA will prepare a Final EIS that will consider comments on the Draft EIS and set forth OEA’s final recommendations to the Board, including recommended environmental mitigation measures.
-The Board will then issue a final decision that will consider the Draft EIS, the Final EIS, and the entire environmental record.
+OEA has prepared a Final EIS that considers all comments on the Draft EIS and sets forth OEA’s final recommendations to the Board, including recommended environmental mitigation measures.
+The Final EIS is available on the Documents & Links page.
+The Board will now issue a final decision that will consider the Draft EIS, the Final EIS, and the entire environmental record.
 In this final decision, the Board will decide whether to authorize the proposed rail line, deny it, or authorize it with conditions, including conditions to address environmental impacts.